eryhughes/VolFe/docs/mdv/mdv_fugacity_coefficients.rst

 Below are the different models for the fugacity coefficients currently in VolFe, which can also be viewed in the :doc:`fugacity coefficients notebook <FugCoeff>`.
 The model type is in **bold** (i.e., what option will effect this variable) and the options of models to use are in *italics* (default options are indicated).
+VolFe treats the vapor as an ideal mixture of non-ideal gases; hence, these parameterisations depend no *P* and *T* but *not* the vapor composition.
 The range of valid *P* and *T* is stated for each model when known.

 Note that all vapor species can be treated as ideal (i.e., their fugacity coeffient = 1 at all *P*) by setting **ideal_gas** to *yes*, which overides the individual options listed below.